pulumi/pulumi/developer-docs/architecture/resource-registration.md

 program.

-Although we typically treat the engine as a single unit, in the case of resource registrations it helps to break it down into a few of its internal components: the resource monitor, the step generator, and the step executor.
+Although we typically treat the engine as a single unit, in the case of resource registrations it helps to break it down into a few of its internal components: the [resource monitor], the [step generator], and the [step executor].
 Each of these components is a participant in the response to a `RegisterResourceRequest`.

 ## The Resource Monitor

-The resource monitor provides serves the `ResourceMonitor` gRPC interface, and provides a shim between language SDKs and the rest of the engine.
+The _resource monitor_ provides serves the `ResourceMonitor` gRPC interface, and provides a shim between language SDKs and the rest of the engine.
 There is a single resource monitor per deployment.
 As the engine's feature set has grown, the resource monitor has taken on responsibilities beyond its original use as a simple marshaling/unmarshaling layer.
 It is now responsible for handling default providers (providers for resource registrations that do not reference a